mattray/managed_automate-cookbook/README.md

 ## default ##

-Installs Chef Automate on a single airgapped box in a new deployment.
-The AIB file may be a URL or a file.
+Installs or upgrades Chef Automate on a single airgapped box in a new deployment.
+The AIB or upgrade file may be a URL or a file, similar to this:

+    node['ma2']['aib']['dir'] = '/tmp
+    node['ma2']['aib']['file'] = 'automate-20181112131523.aib'

 The license may be referred as a URL or a string in an attribute.
 Will attempt to restore if a backup file is specified in the attributes.

 ## airgap_bundle ##